alfonsof/terraform-aws-examples/code/12-if-statements-example/README.md

 * true (= 1) in Production
 * false (= 0) in Staging

-It shows how to use a more complicated If-Statement funcionality using the "instance_type" variable in the module in order to execute or not the resources:
+2) more complicated If-Statement funcionality using the "instance_type" variable in the module in order to execute or not the resource:

 * resource "aws_cloudwatch_metric_alarm" "low_cpu_credit_balance"

+and using:

-With: count = "${format("%.1s", var.instance_type) == "t" ?
+count = "${format("%.1s", var.instance_type) == "t" ?
 1 : 0}"

+where:

-* true (= 1) if "var.instance_type" begin with "t" (e.g., t2.micro)
+* true (= 1) if "var.instance_type" start with a letter "t" (e.g., t2.micro)
-* false (= 0) if "var.instance_type" not begin with "t"
+* false (= 0) if "var.instance_type" does not start with a letter  "t"

-It shows how to use a more complicated If-Else-Statement funcionality using a "enable_new_user_data" variable in the module in order to a data script or another:
+3) a more complicated If-Else-Statement funcionality using a "enable_new_user_data" variable in the module in order to a data script or another:

 * if "enable_new_user_data" is true (staging environment) the execute "user_data_new.sh"
 * if "enable_new_user_data" is false (production environment) the execute "user_data.sh"

-It shows how to develop (not duplicating code) web server clusters in different environments using a module.
+Furthermore, it shows how to develop (not duplicating code) web server clusters in different environments using a module.
 The environments are:
 * Staging (stage)
 * Production (prod)